Please accept our apologies for any inconvenience whilst our building project is going ahead and check for news on the Building Work page.

 This is a little smaller than the large hall but is still large enough that it is sometimes booked for children’s parties and is popular with the Scouts.
 It has a service hatch from the kitchen.

 Rooms 1 and 2

 The two rooms opposite the kitchen and the halls can be used singly or together because the wall between them is demountable.

 There is level access to the church and all our rooms from the rear door from the car park, which is opposite the door to Room 1.
 The corridor which runs from here past the various rooms and halls to the door leading into the transept of the church has two steps, but a ramp to the side of them gives level access the whole way.
 The rear door from the car park is a sliding door and so is more convenient for visitors pushing buggies or for anyone who uses a wheelchair.

-Except for Sunday mornings, when they are all in use by Sunday Club, the church rooms are available for hire.
+Except for Sunday mornings, when they are all in use by Junior Church, the church rooms are available for hire.
 The rooms can often also be hired with the use of the kitchen if that is required.
 The kitchen was refurbished recently.